goh-joshua/CTFs/TISC-25/Level-6/README.md

 Clearly we have to be admin somehow, so clearly I asked chat.

-It then told me I had to override the /app.js the website uses (duh)
+It then told me I had to override the /app.js the website uses. (duh)

 And after much prompts it finally gave me a app.js file that when used to override, allowed me to login as admin.